rust-lang/rfcs/text/3371-cargo-target-directories.md

 │  │  ├─ symlink-to-crate/ -> actual-crate/
 ```

 When calling `cargo metadata` in the `symlink-to-crate` path, the result contains `"manifest_path": "/Users/poliorcetics/projects/actual-crate/Cargo.toml"` and `"workspace_root":"/Users/poliorcetics/projects/actual-crate"`.
-This behaviour means that symlinks won't change the final directory used inside `CARGO_TARGET_DIRECTORIES`, or in other words: symbolic links are resolved.
+This behaviour means that symlinks won't change the final directory used inside `CARGO_TARGET_BASE_DIR`, or in other words: symbolic links are resolved.

 ## Impact on `cargo ...` calls

-When calling `cargo` where `CARGO_TARGET_DIRECTORIES` is active, `CARGO_TARGET_DIR` is set by all `cargo` calls that happen in a Cargo workspace, including calls to third-party tools.
+When calling `cargo` where `CARGO_TARGET_BASE_DIR` is active, `CARGO_TARGET_DIR` is set by all `cargo` calls that happen in a Cargo workspace, including calls to third-party tools.

-In the same vein, `cargo metadata` will fill the target directory information with the absolute path and make no mention of `CARGO_TARGET_DIRECTORIES` since it can only be used in a single workspace at once.
+In the same vein, `cargo metadata` will fill the target directory information with the absolute path and make no mention of `CARGO_TARGET_BASE_DIR` since it can only be used in a single workspace at once.

 ### `cargo clean`

 Currently, if `CARGO_TARGET_DIR` is set to anything but `target` for a project, `cargo clean` does not delete the `target/` directory if it exists, instead deleting the directory pointed by `CARGO_TARGET_DIR`.
-The same behavior is used for `CARGO_TARGET_DIRECTORIES`: if it set, `cargo clean` will delete `CARGO_TARGET_DIRECTORIES/<project>-<hash>` and not `target/`.
+The same behavior is used for `CARGO_TARGET_BASE_DIR`: if it set, `cargo clean` will delete `CARGO_TARGET_BASE_DIR/<project>-<hash>` and not `target/`.

 # Drawbacks
 [drawbacks]: #drawbacks